rdwrome/261sp25/01Git&Shell/README.md

 - The README.md file of the repository you created for this class will open in VSC

 ## CODE ALONG TO MAKE AN SUBFOLDER FOR HAIKU
+- `mkdir` in your itp repo
+- put something there!

 ## [Markdown 101](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)